How locavore is your state?

-The Index, which uses seven different data sets reflecting patterns of local food consumption, is researched and compiled by Strolling of the Heifers, a non-profit food advocacy organization based in Vermont.
+BRATTLEBORO, VT (May 25, 2018) — America’s locavorism leaders are the states of Vermont, Maine, Montana and Oregon, in that order, according to the 2018 Locavore Index, which is researched and compiled by Strolling of the Heifers, a non-profit food advocacy organization based in Vermont.

 (For the full data set on which the Index is based, including ranking formulas, download this Excel sheet.)

-Along with the hospital data, the 2017 Index also incorporates updated information on the number of farmers markets, the number of CSAs, the number of food hubs — all compared on a per-capita basis — along with updated date for each state’s USDA grants relating to food production for local markets.
+Along with the USDA grants data, the 2018 Index also incorporates updated information on the number of farmers markets, the number of CSAs, the number of food hubs — all compared on a per-capita basis.

 The index continues to include data from the USDA’s Census of Agriculture, including data on the dollar volume of direct-to-the-public food sales by farmers.
 But since this Census data has not been updated since 2012, its weight within the Index has been reduced.
-A new Census of Agriculture will take place later in 2017.
+A new Census of Agriculture took place 2017, but data is not expected to be released until early 2019.
+A final component reflects local food commitments made by hospitals in each state.

 Strolling of the Heifers offers 10 reasons for people to increase their use of local foods, stressing that local foods are more sustainable, healthier, better for the environment and economically positive than foods sourced from large-scale, globalized food systems.